This is my personal why I'm no longer vegan story.

 As an alternative, the soil gets petroleum-based fertilizers and chemicals and this treatment — vegan though it may be — is destroying the soil that every species on earth requires for survival.

 Veganism is not an environmentally conscious choice or the future of our species.
 Regenerative agriculture is and that relies on more livestock, not less.
 Have you watched the Allan Savory Ted Talk yet?
 You need to watch it.
 Go ahead and search for criticisms on him too.
 Take nothing as gospel anymore, I'm not an influencer, I don't care if I change your mind or confirm your beliefs.

 I gradually stopped arguing with anyone online.
 I stopped reading studies.
 I just don't care.

 I'm actually so glad that veganism is on-trend right now because I know the majority of them will be ex-vegans soon enough.
 And I know that many of those ex-vegans will rediscover ancestral health and regenerative agriculture which is our future and so much more than just grass-fed.
 Just like I did.
 And those communities, many of whom are full of former and recovering vegans, will welcome them back to being human.

 This took years.
 This was not overnight.

-My diet is still animal-based, nose-to-tail, and focused on nutrient-density.
-But now I eat everything in some amount and as I want too/feel like.
-I eat intuitively, never feel that raw, aching, hunger that once was my daily reality.
+My diet is still animal-based, nose-to-tail, and focused on nutrient density.
+But now I eat everything in some amount and as I want to.
+I eat intuitively and never feel that deep, raw, aching, hunger that once was my daily reality.
 I do not struggle with my weight or digestion, it's effortless and not a concern.

 My Before & After Photos